RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

 STATUTORY AUTHORITY: KRS 18A.030, 18A.110

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 18A.110 requires the Secretary of Personnel to promulgate comprehensive administrative regulations for the classified service.
-This administrative regulation establishes requirements for the classified service which govern the maintenance of employee and other records and reports in the cabinet and other conditions of employment.
+This administrative regulation establishes requirements for the classified service and governs the maintenance of employee and other records and reports in the cabinet and other conditions of employment.

 (b) Have a substantial Kentucky presence.

-(3) "Designated nonprofit agency" means an organization with proof of tax-exempt status under 26 U.S.C.
-501(c)(3) which is written in on a pledge card by a state employee as a choice to receive contributions.
+(2) "Designated nonprofit agency" means an organization with proof of tax-exempt status pursuant to 26 U.S.C.
+501(c)(3) written in on a pledge card by a state employee as a choice to receive contributions.

-(4) "State employee" means a person, including an elected public official, who is employed by a department, board, agency or branch of state government, except one (1) relating to a state college or university.
+(3) "State employee" means a person, including an elected public official, who is employed by a department, board, agency, or branch of state government, except one (1) relating to a state college or university.

 Section 2.
 Attendance; Hours of Work.
 (1) The number of hours a full-time employee shall be required to work shall be thirty-seven and one-half (37 1/2) hours per week or forty (40) hours per week, unless specified otherwise by the appointing authority or the statutes.